 LA Community Impact HubRequest for Proposals

-Best Buy, The Greater LA Education Foundation, Annenberg Foundation, and The Clubhouse Network support better futures for teens.
+The Best Buy Foundation, The Greater LA Education Foundation, Annenberg Foundation, and The Clubhouse Network support better futures for teens.

 Across the country, many communities lack support and access to the tools and experiences that can unlock a better future and prepare teens for the challenges ahead.
 Young people of color are disproportionately affected by these disparities.
 We believe that technology can empower people to dream big and accomplish great things.